MohammedSalameh/microservice-app/README.md

   * Edit the Hosts file (with admin rights):
   * copy this in run: ```%SystemRoot%/system32/drivers/etc/hosts``` and add: ```127.0.0.1 ticketing.dev``` at the end and save.

+Also go into the infra-dev/prod and change all the repositories to your image on docker hub.

 ## Ingress-nginx
 Make sure you are using the correct ingress-nginx as this project: